-The most important principle, or safety gate, for us was to not imitate the ideals and opinions of the culture around us, but to be inwardly transformed by the Holy Spirit through a total reformation of how we think.
-The focus for us, at that time, was not to transform the way we feel, but the way we think.
+The most important principle (or ‘safety gate’) for us was to not imitate the ideals and opinions of the culture around us, but to be inwardly transformed by the Holy Spirit through a total reformation of how we think.
+The focus for us was not to transform the way we feel but the way we think.
 This empowered us to discern God’s will.

-We love to see how Jesus transforms hearts and how couples start to shift in their approach, perspective and opinion when they build shared values based on the Word of God.
-Everyone wants to improve their marriage; the problem is that everyone wants instant improvement.
+We love to see how Jesus transforms hearts and how couples start to shift in their approach, perspective and opinion when they build shared values, based on the Word of God.
+Everyone wants to improve their marriage, but the problem is that everyone wants instant improvement.
 Improving your marriage does not happen overnight.
-Like any other change you want to achieve in life, it takes time, effort and energy to create a marriage you love being in.
+Like any other goal you want to achieve in life, it takes time, effort and energy to create a marriage you love being in.

 The first thing you need to adjust is your attitude.
 You need to start with an honest assessment about yourself.
-Step back and consider your own attitude before you start trying to change your spouse, then you will be heading in the right direction.
-Athletes can’t win the prize if they don’t follow the rules; so too in marriage, we have to ‘set rules’ and boundaries, for growth.
+Step back and consider your own attitude before you start trying to change your spouse’s, then you will be heading in the right direction.
+Athletes can’t win the prize if they don’t follow the rules.
+Likewise, in marriage we have to ‘set rules’ and boundaries for growth.

 A marriage starts thriving when we put aside what our spouse deserves and respond by giving him or her what they need.
 Don’t try to get even in your marriage (or any other relationship).
 Build each other up!
 Rise above the offence and give your spouse what they need!

 Be sure to create a home.
 In a house, people can be staying together without sharing life.
 A home is where people live together, share and serve each other and make room for others.
-Our worth in the current culture, is to climb the ladder of personal success or other activities that, in themselves, are not wrong but have the potential to separate us from our spouse and godly relationships with those around us.
+In this current culture, our worth can be found in climbing the ladder of personal success or other activities that, in themselves, are not wrong but which have the potential to separate us from our spouse and godly relationships with those around us.

 This could result in a husband and wife not talking to one another and hardly seeing or noticing their children.
-Decide as a couple what godly values you want to build on for your relationship.
+Decide as a couple what godly values you want to build on in your relationship.
 Family identity has to do with who you are and what you stand for.
 Talk about it, communicate it and live it!
-Make 1 Peter 4:8-9 your family mission: “Above all, constantly echo God’s intense love for one another, for love will be a canopy over a multitude of sins.
-Be compassionate to foreigners without complaining”.
-(Paraphrased in the Passion translation).
+Make 1 Peter 4:8-9 your family mission: ‘Above all, constantly echo God’s intense love for one another, for love will be a canopy over a multitude of sins.
+Be compassionate to foreigners without complaining’ (paraphrased in ‘The Passion’ translation).

 Make room for your spouse, in your heart and in your schedule!
-Serve each other; honour and care for each other.
+Serve each other, honour and care for each other.
 You have such a great opportunity to demonstrate God’s love to each other.
-When your spouse feels honoured and cared for, they receive others so much easier into their hearts.
+When your spouse feels honoured and cared for, they receive others so much more easily into their hearts.
 Duplicate to others the Godly fervour you have for each other.